 - A $10 processing fee is assessed on each loan.
 This charge will be added to the amount of the loan you are approved to receive.

 Repayment terms are contingent upon the semester in which the loan posts.
 All payments will be due on the 15th day of the month.

 If the loan is not paid in full by the due date, both transcripts and registration will be blocked until the account balance is paid in full.
 You may contact Student Business Services via telephone at 979-847-3337 for questions about your Emergency Tuition and Fee Loan repayment.

 - Fall and Spring loans are due approximately 90 days after the loan applies to your student billing account.

 - Summer loans are due approximately 30 days after the loan applies to your student billing account.

 Apply online at sfaid.tamu.edu/stlapp.

 Once approved for a loan, students receive instructions via email to sign a promissory note before funds release.
 Instructions are sent to the student’s official Texas A&M University email address.
 Eligible students will sign their promissory note via DocuSign.
 Students who are not eligible to authenticate using an electronic signature receive instructions on completing the promissory note with a wet signature.

 For more information, please visit Emergency Tuition & Fees Loan FAQs.

 For information visit, repaying your student loans

-Scholarships are a great source of funding for higher education.
-We encourage you to apply with many organizations and scholarship providers in addition to the Texas A&M scholarships.
-Please visit scholarships.tamu.edu for more information.
-College Station students:
+Scholarships are a great source of funding for your education.
+We encourage you to apply with organizations and scholarship providers in addition to Texas A&M. Please visit scholarships.tamu.edu

 The Student Employment Office is designed to help students pursue their educational goals by providing employment resources and professional development opportunities.
 Additionally, the Student Employment Office provides the human resources function for students and employers of students at Texas A&M University.
 College Station students can visit jobsforaggies.tamu.edu for more information.